tungbq/K8sHub/aks-fresh-cluster/README.md

 ## Prerequisite

-An Azure account with an active subscription
+- An Azure account with an active subscription
+- Azure CLI
+- Terraform

 ## Authenticate to Azure